awsdocs/amazon-ses-developer-guide/doc-source/smtp-credentials.md

 1. Choose **Close Window**\.

-You can view a list of existing SMTP credentials that you've created using this procedure by going to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
-In the navigation pane, under **Access management**, choose **Users**\.
-Use the search bar to find all users that you've assigned SMTP credentials\.
+You can view a list of the SMTP credentials you've created using this procedure in the IAM console under **Access management** and choosing **Users** followed by using the search bar to find all users that you've assigned SMTP credentials\.

 You can also use the IAM console to delete existing SMTP users\.
-To learn more about deleting users, see [https://docs\.aws\.amazon\.com/IAM/latest/UserGuide/Managing IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_manage.html) in the *IAM Getting Started Guide*\.
+To learn more about deleting users, see [Managing IAM Users](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_manage.html) in the *IAM Getting Started Guide*\.

 If you want to change your SMTP password, delete your existing SMTP user in the IAM console\.
 Then, to generate a new set of SMTP credentials, complete the previous procedures\.